If you have a health condition or disability

 Other support you can get

-If you are claiming Universal Credit, you may also get help with housing costs and childcare costs.
+If you are claiming Universal Credit, you may also get help with housing costs (external link) and childcare costs.

-Use a benefits calculator to find out what other benefits you can claim at the same time, for example Personal Independence Payment.
+Use a benefits calculator (external link) to find out what other benefits you can claim at the same time, for example Personal Independence Payment.

-You might also get other financial support, for example free prescriptions.
+You might also get other financial support (external link), for example free prescriptions.